locus-cogitandi/locus-cogitandi.github.io/aboutus.md

 ---
 layout: page
-title: About me
+title: About us
 subtitle:
 ---

-# About Us
+# Overall

 **Locus Cogitandi** is a space for latin, classical antiquity things, and much of thinking.